Tordsg/Xcitr/modules-exciter/restserver/readme.md

     <img width="700" src="/uploads/d032c8773b7bd7bcd3418d50935bcd80/restserver.png">
 </p>

-## RESt-api
+## REST-api

-The REST-api consists of different POST, GET and DELETE methods.
+The REST-api consists of different pages which uses POST, GET and DELETE methods.

+All requested bodies must be in a application/json format.
+Many of the mapping-methods requires a body of a User object.
+The User object should be in this format:

+{
+    "name" : "Name",
+    "age" : 17,
+    "email" : "name@mail.no"

+}

+More variables can be added to the User object.

 - On the page **/user** there is a GET-method and a DELETE-method.
 The GET-method takes in a header "Authorization" of a users UUID and returns the current user of the application.
 In the DELETE-method there is a header "mail" with a mail-string.
 The method returns true if the User object is deleted, and false otherwise.